GKHK3/SQL_project_job_analysis/sql_load/sql_load/README.md

 # Introduction
-Look in
+Top skills for Data Scientist roles based on salary and demand of jobs.

 SQL queries?
 Check them out here [project_sql_folder](/project_sql/)
 # Background
 blah blah

-1. What are the top-paying data analyst roles?
+1. What are the top-paying Data Analyst roles?
-2.
+2. What are the top-paying skills for Data Analyst roles?
-3.
+3. What are the top demanded skills for Data Analyst roles?
 4.
 5.
 # Tools used
 - **SQL**: